sjanssen2/spike/README.md

 # Spike
 Spike is one of [SNuPy's](https://snupy-aqua.bio.inf.h-brs.de/) brothers.

-NGS pipeline for SNV detection in tumor context
+NGS pipeline for SNV detection in tumor context.

 ## Install
   1. make sure you have installed Miniconda: https://conda.io/miniconda.html